Table of Contents

 - 8.1 Design Considerations

-- 8.2 Application Limitations and Cautions
+- 8.2 Application Limitations and Precautions

 - 9. Technical Comparison and Differentiation